MarcusMQF/SIM-Card-Management/README.md

 ## SIM Card Management System (OOP)

-A C++ console application for managing SIM cards and their associated data
+This console-based application, developed using Object-Oriented Programming (OOP) principles in C++, is designed to manage SIM cards and their associated data efficiently.

 ## Features